UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/kallistobustools.png" width="900">

 You can use the kallisto|bustools pipeline capable of executing this workflow in DolphinNext which considerably increases the speed of alignment/quantification.
 This pipeline finishes around 23 minutes.
+Here is the link to the pipeline: https://dolphinnext.umassmed.edu/index.php?np=1&id=742

 <img src="images/dnext_kallistobustools.png" width="900">